mmistakes/minimal-mistakes/_posts/2021-08-09-JavaScript-Basics.md

 - Run JavaScript `.js` files by running `node filename.js`
 - `npm install <packagename>` installs a package
 - `npm install` installs all packages for a nodeJS project including everything in package.json
+- `npm start` conventional npm script for starting a node.js application
+- `npm run start:dev` enables live reload of code as you work on it

 ## NPM - Node Package Manager